Norman Morrison: Background

-Morrison was born in Erie, Pennsylvania and was raised Presbyterian.
+Morrison was born in Erie, Pennsylvania, and was raised Presbyterian.
 At 13, his family moved to Chautauqua, New York, where Morrison joined the Boy Scouts of America and entered the God and Country Program, becoming the youngest BSA member in Chautauqua County to earn a God and Country award.
 Morrison graduated from the College of Wooster in 1956.
 He had gained an interest in the Quakers and their ideals, but continued to attend Presbyterian seminars in Pittsburgh and at the University of Edinburgh in Scotland.
 Morrison became a member of the Religious Society of Friends in 1959 and by 1965, he worked for Stony Run Friends Meeting in Baltimore as its Executive Secretary.
 As an ardent believer in the principle of pacifism, he condemned the actions of the U.S. military in the Vietnam War.

 Six months before the act, on March 9, President of the United States Lyndon B. Johnson had authorized the use of napalm in the Vietnam War, which, by the end of the war, would end up killing at least 50,000 civilians in airstrikes.
-This decision had spurred fellow Quaker and peace activist Alice Herz to set herself on fire in an open street in Detroit, Michigan on March 16 of the same year, in similar vein as Thích Quảng Đức had done in 1963.
+This decision had spurred fellow Quaker and peace activist Alice Herz to set herself on fire in an open street in Detroit, Michigan, on March 16 of the same year, in similar vein as Thích Quảng Đức had done in 1963.
 At the time of his death, Morrison was married to Anne Welsh, also a Quaker, with whom he had two daughters and a son.

 Death

 Morrison took his daughter Emily, then one year of age, to the Pentagon, and either set her down or handed her off to someone in the crowd before setting himself ablaze.
 He died within two minutes of leaving in an ambulance for Fort Myer.

 Morrison's reasons for taking Emily are not entirely known.
 However, Morrison's wife Anne later recalled, "Whether he thought of it that way or not, I think having Emily with him was a final and great comfort to Norman...
 [S]he was a powerful symbol of the children we were killing with our bombs and napalm – who didn't have parents to hold them in their arms."

 In a letter he mailed to Welsh, Morrison reassured her of the faith in his act.
 "Know that I love thee ... but I must go to help the children of the priest's village".
 McNamara described Morrison's death as "a tragedy not only for his family but also for me and the country.
 It was an outcry against the killing that was destroying the lives of so many Vietnamese and American youth."
-He was survived by Anne Welsh and three children, Ben (who died of cancer in 1976), Christina and Emily.
+He was survived by Anne Welsh and their three children, Ben (who died of cancer in 1976), then 6, Christina, then 5, and Emily.